 What is Inferential Statistics?

-Watch the video for a brief overview of the difference between inferential statistics and descriptive statistics, or read on below:
+Watch the video for a brief overview of the difference between inferential statistics and descriptive statistics:

 Descriptive statistics describes data (for example, a chart or graph) and inferential statistics allows you to make predictions (“inferences”) from that data.
 With inferential statistics, you take data from samples and make generalizations about a population.